June 13, 2018 | Authored by: Kevin Cancilla

 How does a single customer affect your operational costs?
 How does your entire base?
 Are they directly responsible for increased electricity bills or bandwidth usage?

-Metered billing may be a good fit if customer consumption drastically increases your operating costs, especially for products or services delivered on a continual basis.
+Metered billing may be a good fit if customer consumption drastically increases your operating costs, especially for products or services delivered continually.

 4. How frequently your customers make purchases